keeganskeate/personal-website/personal_website/static/personal_website/docs/about.md

 Next, I applied to applied to UNC Charlotte's [graduate school](https://graduateschool.uncc.edu/).
 I was accepted and earned a Masters in Economics in record-time by writing a master's thesis while taking coursework.

 I then applied and was accepted into the University of California, Irvine Ph.D. in Economics program.
 I excelled in microeconomics and econometrics, earning top-marks on the microeconomic comprehensive exam and was awarded the [Judges' Winner in Economics]((https://symposium.ags.uci.edu/2016-winners-abstracts/)) at the 2016 Graduate Student Symposium.
-Unfortunately, I did not pass the macroeconomic comprehensive and my education concluded with a second masters in economics.
+Unfortunately, or fortunately depending on your perspective, I did not pass the macroeconomic comprehensive exam and my education concluded with a second masters in economics.

 ## Education